charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 - [obsidian.md/mobile](https://obsidian.md/mobile)
 - [gitsync.viscouspotenti.al](https://gitsync.viscouspotenti.al/)

-for a nice search and markdown app, and `GitSync` to sync your private git repo to your phone.
+The setup is then, use GitSync to clone, pull, push the note git repository.
+Then use Obsidian to search and edit Markdown.
+GitSync can also be set up to auto-sync on Obsidian open/close.
+Personally I found a manual usage worked fine.

-For Obsidian Mobile configuration, ensure that "daily" format is the same as with `zk`.
+For Obsidian Mobile configuration, ensure that "daily" format is the same as with `zk`, for both filename and directory.

     Settings -> Daily notes
-    - Change Date format
+    - Change "Date format"
-    - Change "new file locaiton"
+    - Change "New file location"
-    - Check "Open daily note on startup"
+    - Check "Open daily note on startup", to auto open today's note

 Tag and search will work out of the box.
+The interface is somewhat clunky, but good enough.

 ## Conclusion

+I am going to assume you have either Notepad or VSCode open to write notes in a very Markdown-like syntax anyway.
-Just do it.
+So just do it.
-Setup `zk` for a folder of Markdown files, and use your favourite code editor to continue to write notes.
+Setup `zk` for a folder of Markdown files, and use your favorite code editor to continue to write notes.
+And then actually find them again.

+Happy note-ing.

 Thanks to Kristoffer for proofreading again.